clement-sciascia/docs/pages/cloud/dedicated/services_backup_storage/guide.en-gb.md

 ---
-title: 'Using backup storage on a dedicated server'
+title: Using backup storage on a dedicated server
 slug: services-backup-storage
 excerpt: 'This guide explains how to enable the Backup Storage functionality and how to use it.'
 section: Storage